TommyZihao/Code-Story-Interview-/README.md

 In addition, if you want to step into the academic palace of AI,

-you need to read lots of paper from top academic conference
+you need to read lots of paper from the top academic conferences

 I have packed classical papers in AI, especially computer vision,

-I took detailed notes of every formula, every graph, every reference paper.
+I took detailed notes of every formula, every graph, every referenced paper.

 Also extended reading material.

-So if you are a mater of phD,
+So if you are a mater of PhD,

 It is a great material which could save you lots of time.